geoconnections-rjc/RLC_DOCS/docs/zone.md

 For more information on selection guidelines, refer to Section 3.4 (Chapter 3, starting on page 10) in IGSHPA's *Ground Source Heat Pump Residential and Light Commercial Design and Installation Guide.*

+##Circulating Pump Details
+You may choose to use a variable speed circulator or maintain the default of a constant flow.
+Note that for a variable capacity heat pump, you will necessarily have a variable speed circulating pump.

+**Variable Speed Circulator:** Check this box to model your system using a variable speed circulator.
+By default, all circulators are model as though they are controlled by the temperature change across the heat pump.
+Systems using dual-capacity heat pumps will have the option of controlling based on gpm.

+**Control Circulator Based On GPM:** Check this box to model your circulating pump such that it discretely changes flow when switching from high capacity to low capacity.
+This option is only available for dual capacity heat pumps.

 ##Back-Up System Details

 ###Method

+**None:** The option to apply no supplemental heat is available only in situations where the heat pump(s) assigned to the zone are at least 90% sized.
+The zone will be forced to use a back-up system (supplemental by default) if insufficient capacity is assigned.

 **Supplemental:** Choose this method if the auxiliary heat source is able to operate at the same time as the GSHP system.
 For water-air systems, the only supplemental heating method allowed is electric resistance.
 For water-water systems, supplemental heating can be provided with any type of boiler.

 **Supplemental w/ Dual Fuel (Water-Air Systems Only):** Choose this method if a combination of supplemental heating with electric resistance and dual fuel heating with a furnace will be used.
 Remember, when the dual fuel system (furnace) activates, the GSHP must be turned off.